 Shame goes hand in hand with judgment

-Wherever there is judgment there will be shame.
-Wherever there is fear there will be judgment.
-Ergo shame and fear are one and the same.
-There can be shame in being a woman, but also in being a man; in being poor, but also in being rich; in being ugly, but also in being beautiful; in being young, but also in being old… Remove the fear and you remove the shame.
+Wherever there is judgment there will be fear.
+Wherever there is fear there will be shame.
+Ergo judgment, fear and shame are one and the same.
+There can be shame in being a woman, but also in being a man; in being poor, but also in being rich; in being ugly, but also in being beautiful; in being young, but also in being old… Remove the fear and the judgment and you remove the shame.

 Judgment….. > Fear ….. > Shame

 The root of it all in my opinion is the fear of being “you”- a “you” that is unique and different from the rest.
 I believe this fear is deeply ingrained because of the fear of being judged.
 Who likes to be judged?
 From working with many clients over the years, not many is the answer.
 What would you do to avoid being judged?
 What have you done in the past to avoid being judged?
 What have you judged?
 Take a few minutes, breathe and notice what comes up for you….

 Perhaps you felt compelled to hide your true thoughts and feelings to fit in, to not stand up for something you believed in, or conversely, to stand up for something you did not believe in.
 Whatever strategy you chose, you chose it for a reason that made sense to you at the time.
 Thankfully, you can now learn more about your fears and how to move past them so you can live mindfully in my Ten Week Mindful Living Program which begins September 19, 2019 in Montreal.
 You will finally get all the answers you need to love yourself for who you are, just the way you are.

 The root of all shame is pretending you are like everyone else and hiding your uniqueness